Baking Soda + Vinegar for Dishwasher Drain (Method, 2026)

 Is the baking soda and vinegar method safe for all dishwashers?

-It is safe for most modern dishwashers used monthly.
+It’s safe for most modern dishwashers used monthly.
 The potential risk is vinegar’s acidity degrading rubber gaskets and seals with excessive or very frequent use.
 Whirlpool’s guidance notes that vinegar is an acid and recommends using this method only for deep cleaning, not every cycle.
-At monthly frequency, we have not seen evidence of seal damage in normal-use dishwashers.
+At monthly frequency, we haven’t seen evidence of seal damage in normal-use dishwashers.